 Many drugs that are available cause harsh withdrawal symptoms.
 However, few drugs are worse than benzodiazepines or benzos.
 Although not typically deadly, benzo withdrawal can be so severe that people use again to make the symptoms stop.
-Not receiving professional benzo withdrawal help and doing so throws them back into the cycle of addiction.
+Not receiving professional prescription drug rehab help and doing so throws them back into the cycle of addiction.

 Experts Still Have More to Learn

 Before getting into benzo withdrawal, it’s important to know that doctors don’t know everything about benzodiazepines.
 These drugs have been on the market for more than 40 years.
 However, doctors still don’t know why they affect some people negatively.
 Some can take benzos without suffering from withdrawal.
 Others may have horrific withdrawal after just a few doses.